-Social Media Marketing is a Challenging Factor but a Game Changer
+Social Media Marketing is a Challenging Factor but a Game-Changer

-A simple solution is a social media strategy based on focusing on the ideal niche market that fit into your desired business objectives.
+A simple solution is a social media strategy based on focusing on the ideal niche market that fits into your desired business objectives.
 You need to carefully select the social media platforms for the business or brand based on audience alignment, monitored customer interactions and feedback, and other factors fed through the customers.

-However, a real social media strategy must realize that what works for one social media platforms is not applicable to another.
+However, a real social media strategy must realize that what works for one social media platform is not applicable to another.
 Twitter hashtags only work on Twitter, while constant quality content must always be fed into Facebook.
 You can’t hashtag on Facebook and you can’t put content on Twitter.
 What works with sharing content in one network may not work in another.
 Customers know this so they look for the content that suits them or their niche.

 What works best is something created for a specific platform.
 Trying to force content on a platform made for something else will simply not cut it.